 - The project which we are gonna discuss is Temperature Monitoring on Virtual Terminal of Arduino.

 - Temperature Sensor we are gonna use is LM35.

 - In this circuit, Aurdino is the main component because it controls all functions.

 - In this circuit LM35 senses the temperature and converts into an electoral (analog) signal, then this signal applied to Microelectronic Unit through an analog-to-digital converter (ADC).

 - The analog signal is converted into digital format by the ADC.

 - The value of temperature sensed by the sensor will be displayed on Serial Terminal or virtual Terminal if you are working on Proteus.

 - You can download this complete Proteus simulation from Interfacing of LM35 with Arduino in Proteus.

 - I have also shared Interfacing of LM35 with PIC Microcontroller, so if you are working on PIC Microcontroller then you should read that out.

-- For better understanding lets see circuit diagram of this project:
+- For better understanding lets see the circuit diagram of this project:

-- Its used for measuring temperature of a particular environment.
+- It's used for measuring the temperature of a particular environment.

-- It provide thermal shutdown for a circuit or component used in specific project.
+- It provides thermal shutdown for a circuit or component used in a specific project.

 - It can be used for battery temperature measurement.
 It provides battery protection from overheating.

-- It can be used in HVAC applications as temperature measurement device.
+- It can be used in HVAC applications as a temperature measurement device.